MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ## Verify data is available in Places

 Once devices are onboarded and the API is ingesting live sensor data, the Places Analytics reports start to populate.
-Verify data is flowing into your analytics dashboard within 72 hours to unlock insights that help optimize your workspace.
+To unlock insights that help optimize your workspace, verify data is flowing into your analytics dashboard within 72 hours.